 For additional guidelines business must follow in KCMO, please visit the KCMO.gov website.

 Clay County has issued a 4-phase approach to reopening the economy.
-As of Monday, May 4, 2020, Clay County is in Phase 1, with the goal to advance phases every two weeks.
-Phase 1 includes the following guidelines for businesses:
+As of November 17, 2020, Clay County is still in Phase 2, Step 2, but guidelines have been amended.
+Business should continue the following precautions: